Sulzer Stripping

 Steam Stripping

-The most common industrial method, especially for wastewater treatment and solvent recovery.
+The most common industrial method, which utilizes the driving force from thermal and partial pressure, especially for wastewater treatment and solvent recovery.

 How it works: Live steam is injected directly into the bottom of the column.
-The steam reduces the partial pressure of the volatile organic compounds (VOCs), allowing them to vaporize and be carried out the top.
+The steam heats the fluid directly and reduces the partial pressure of the volatile organic compounds (VOCs), allowing them to vaporize and be carried out the top.

-Best for: Recovering alcohols, ketones, and hydrocarbons from aqueous streams where the steam can be easily condensed and separated.
+Best for: Recovering alcohols, ketones, and hydrocarbons from aqueous streams where the water (as condensate of steam) can be easily separated by formation two liquid phases.

 Vacuum Stripping